Great Places to Hike and Kayak Near Nashville

 Photo Credit: Harpeth River State Park

 Harpeth River State Park is located in Kingston Springs, Tennessee.
 The park is linear along 40 miles of river.
 There are three areas within Harpeth River State Park for hiking, including Narrows of the Harpeth, Gossett Tract, and Hidden Lake.
-Designated hiking trails vary from 0.2 miles to 3.0 miles.
+Designated hiking trails begin at 0.25 miles.

 Get More Details